prrao87/prrao87.github.io/content/posts/embedded-db-3/index.md

 ### Dataset

-The dataset used is the same one in prior blogs, i.e., a wine reviews dataset from Kaggle.
+The dataset used is the same one I've used in prior blogs, i.e., a wine reviews dataset from Kaggle.
 It consists of 129,971 wine reviews from the Wine Enthusiast magazine, made available in newline-delimited JSON as shown below.
 Refer to the [Kaggle source](https://www.kaggle.com/datasets/zynicide/wine-reviews) for more detailed information on the dataset and how it was scraped.

 An example JSON line containing a wine review and its metadata is shown below.